DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 Of course there are notable exceptions.
 Other times people want to help, but for whatever reason they don't have the time.

 But every little helps.
-Help is not only pointing to me that my circuit lacks a bunch of capacitors (thank you Dave!).
+Help is not only pointing to me that my circuit lacks a bunch of capacitors (thank you [Dave!](https://www.instagram.com/davethewalker80/)).
 I remember I lent the camera to a photographer.
-He took flash pictures, he made a video.
+[He took flash pictures, he made a video](https://opensx70.com/posts/2019/02/thomaszamolo).
 Really nice, and I appreciate.
 He didn't say anything or comment anything about the camera.
 But watching the video I could see that he was struggling, he was somehow "working against the camera".

 Let me explain I came up with this feature of having a self-timer built in the camera.
 If you pressed the red button for a short period it would take a picture, but if you did a *long press* you ended up with a flashing led and a 10 seconds delay.
 Cool isn't it?

 Well, not quite, the original camera just takes the picture if you do a long press, so many people *expected* the openSX70 camera to do that.
 AND THEY WHERE RIGHT.

 So I fixed that.
 Now you have to do a quick double press to do the self-timer.
 Otherwise I pretend to operate as the original camera.
+So the bottomline here is, that you don't have to be nice with me!
+I expect nothing but the truth, that is the way to help me.

 And this is is the gist of the open-source thing, improving based on a collective experience: it is also a state of mind, it not a Chinese obscure microcontroller, it is your will to share and improve.